akaimxntis/SPDPartyBot/README.md

 }
 ```

+Copy it to `config.json` only for local development.

-Do not publish your real token.
-Use an environment variable instead.
+Do not publish `config.json` with real server data or tokens.

-## 🚀 Hosting on Railway
+## 🚀 Railway hosting

-On Railway, configure this variable:
+On Railway, configure the following variable:

 ```txt
 DISCORD_TOKEN=YOUR_BOT_TOKEN